bottkars/NWPSRestToolKit/README.md

 the cmdlet shall Respond with the servername and operating sytem of the server

 ## Examples
-View Vbackups of a Client Using ressourceID od the Client
+View backups of a Client Using ressourceID od the Client

 ![image](https://cloud.githubusercontent.com/assets/8255007/16623185/37dec11e-439d-11e6-8484-28f60357836a.png)